benweare/pyCTF/README.md

 ## Installation

-Download the current build from \dist and install with pip.
+pyCTF can be installed with pip.

 ## Simulating contrast transfer functions